 On the other pole there is a true pearl called Tiny C Compiler created by Fabrice Bellard.
 It's so insanely fast (it can compile the typical Linux kernel in less than 15 seconds!) that it can be used to write scripts or servlets in ANSI C (guess what is used internally by G-Wan to compile the servlets).
 With another open source project, libmicrohttpd, it can become a good alternative if you want to build a small, fast web server that can use ANSI C servlets (for example as an embedded router software).
 Libmicrohttpd is fully HTTP 1.0 and 1.1 compliant, and it offers several threading models, so you can tune your software and choose which one suites you best in your environment.
 If I was supposed to build a tiny embeddable web server, I would definitely choose open source libmicrohttpd + tcc + some personal coding over G-Wan.

 P.S.
-Pierre removed G-Wan forum from his website, also ensuring (with carefully crafted robots.txt file) that all of its traces are removed form Internet Archives.
-It seems that user support is less important to him than invalidating links in this and other unfavourable posts.
-Of course you can still believe that the same will never happen to the source code of G-Wan.
+G-Wan's author deleted forum from his website, also ensuring (with carefully crafted robots.txt file) that none of its contents is archived by search engines.
+The forum contained many important information for G-Wan users, but user support is obviously less important than invalidating links in this and other unfavourable posts.
+Of course you are still welcome to believe in "source code insurance", and that the same will never happen to G-Wan.